ToxicFrog/doom-mods/gzap/doc/protocol.md

 - `category`: a guess at the item category
 - `typename`: the gzDoom class name
 - `tag`: the gzDoom human-facing name (if none, duplicates `typename`)
+- `secret`: whether the item is located in a secret sector or not
-- `position`: the (x,y,z,θ) position of the item, plus a flag indicating if its containing sector is marked secret or not. `angle` and `secret` are not currently used for anything.
+- `position`: the (x,y,z) position of the item

 `category` is an internal category used for item classification, and is finer- grained than the (progression, useful, filler, trap) categories used by AP.
 The